 When divorcing spouses cannot agree on how to split their assets, they will rely on an Indiana judge to determine an equitable distribution plan.
 However, many people don’t know how their financial investments will be impacted by this process.
-However, Hollingsworth Roberts Means, LLC is here to give you the answer.
+However, Roberts Means Roncevic Kapela, LLC is here to give you the answer.

 Financial Investments as Marital Property